-Since 1995 the Japan Art Catalog Project (JAC) has facilitated access to Japanese art catalogs for art historians and the general public.
-The JAC Collection was established by ACE Japan (the Japan Association for Cultural Exchange) with the financial support of the Japan Foundation in collaboration with the NCC in the US.
-Since that time, the NCC has assisted by establishing, and when necessary relocating, US-based JAC collections.
-There are three components to the Japan Art Catalog Project, they are:
+Since 1995 the Japan Art Catalog (JAC) Project has facilitated access to Japanese art catalogs for art historians and the general public.
+The JAC Project was established by ACE Japan (the Japan Association for Cultural Exchange) with the financial support of the Japan Foundation in collaboration with the NCC.
+Since that time, NCC has assisted the project by establishing, and when necessary relocating, US-based JAC collections.
+In 2004 the project management was moved to the National Arts Center, Tokyo.

 "Thanks to your helpful staff, I located all of the Japanese catalogues (actually, I discovered the existence of several on that trip) . . .
 I also located a few obscure catalogues from the Palace Museum's exhibitions in Europe.
 I could not possibly have written this article without the Freer Library."

 For those who are unable to visit the Freer and Sackler Library to browse the JAC Collection firsthand, its materials are also available through ILL.
 While the JAC collection contains catalogs of works from all periods, its greatest strengths are for exhibitions of modern art.
 To date, 75% of the loaned titles were for exhibitions of modern art, followed by requests for catalogs on Chinese and Korean Art exhibitions held in Japan.
 JAC materials can be found on the Freer and Sackler Library's web site by keyword or author search, using "JAC Project."

 The Japan Art Catalog at Leiden University comprises nearly 5,500 items, with several hundred more that are in the process of being cataloged.